 People often disagree with the judgment of police officers.
 Most of us have been stopped and received a ticket we honestly did not believe we deserved.
 However, in these cases, you simply need to adhere to officer instruction and contest the ticket at a later date.
 When being placed under arrest, you need to act in precisely the same manner.
 You will have an opportunity to contest the matter later.
 The problem is that sometimes people react aggressively or instinctually to an officer attempting to place them under arrest.
-This amounts to an additional Criminal Offense – resisting arrest.
+This amounts to an additional criminal offense – resisting arrest.

-In some cases, officers use the phrase “resisting arrest” as a general term to distinguish any behavior that may make an investigation or arrest more dificult to pursue.
+In some cases, officers use the phrase “resisting arrest” as a general term to distinguish any behavior that may make an investigation or arrest more difficult to pursue.
 It may be hard to believe that responding slowly or showing any reluctance to an officer’s commands can pose as an act of resisting arrest.
 In some cases an arrest does not need to be in progress for a charge of resisting arrest.
 This does not mean however that any officer can interpret a situation where you are not following exactly on command right in that instant as “resisting arrest.”

 If you have been charged with resisting arrest, you need to retain a criminal defense lawyer immediately.
 It is likely that you will be charged with a number of crimes, both related to that of resisting arrest or stemming from the cause for arrest in the first place.
 All of these offenses need to be aggressively contested in order to minimize the likely significant penalties you are now facing.
-The Criminal Defense Attorneys with The Law Offices of Greg Prosmushkin, P.C. will serve as your advocate, and provide you the best defense possible.
+The criminal defense attorneys with The Law Offices of Greg Prosmushkin, P.C. will serve as your advocate, and provide you the best defense possible.

 What Is Resisting Arrest?